 Financial Advice Code Working Group

-The Minister of Commerce and Consumer Affairs has appointed a Financial Advice Code Working Group to develop the new code of conduct for financial advice.
+In June 2017, the Minister of Commerce and Consumer Affairs appointed a Financial Advice Code Working Group to develop the new code of conduct for financial advice.

-The new professional conduct for financial advice services
+The new code of professional conduct for financial advice services

 The new code sets standards of competence, conduct and client-care for the whole financial advice industry.
 These standards will apply after the Financial Services Legislation Amendment Act comes into force.